Skip to Main Content

 Reference list

-Moran, C.H. & Moran, G. 2004, Talk softly, listen well: Profile of a Bundjalung elder, Charles Moran, Southern Cross University Press.
+Moran, C.H. & Moran, G. 2004, Talk softly, listen well: Profile of a Bundjalung Elder, Charles Moran, Southern Cross University Press.

 Example 2 (published interview)